Dr. Meagan Pollock

 Meagan Pollock, PhD

 Dr. Meagan Pollock began her career playing with light projection on tiny microscopic mirrors as an engineer for Texas Instruments.
-Through her company, Engineer Inclusion, she now utilizes metaphorical projectors and mirrors to shine a light on micro and macro social systems that, when adjusted, improve student and employee success in science, technology, engineering, and mathematics.
-A TEDx speaker, author, and a past recipient of the National Science Foundation Graduate Research Fellowship, Meagan holds a PhD in engineering education from Purdue University, an MS in electrical engineering from Texas Tech University, and a BS in computer science from Texas Woman’s University.
-As an engineer turned educator, Meagan focuses on helping others intentionally engineer inclusion™ in education and the workforce.
+Today, she works at the intersection of technology and equity as a Senior Learning Developer at NVIDIA, designing learning experiences for global technical professionals.
+Through her company, Engineer Inclusion, Meagan now utilizes metaphorical projectors and mirrors to shine a light on micro and macro social systems that, when adjusted, improve student and employee success in science, technology, engineering, and mathematics.
+A TEDx speaker on inclusive leadership, author of the modern fable Magic Mirror, and a past recipient of the National Science Foundation Graduate Research Fellowship, Meagan holds a PhD in engineering education from Purdue University, an MS in electrical engineering from Texas Tech University, and a BS in computer science from Texas Woman’s University.
+As an engineer turned educator, Meagan focuses on helping others intentionally engineer inclusion® in education and the workforce.

 I am a single white, educated, middle-class, middle-aged queer woman business owner and humanist who has multiple hidden disabilities.